Poikilos/EnlivenMinetest/README.md

 License: (see LICENSE in notepad or your favorite text editor) This program comes without any warranty, to the extent permitted by applicable law.

+## Features:
+* Has static html version of map (echo_chunkymap_table() php function)
+	* Zoom in and out
+	* optionally echo name of world that was detected by the scheduled py file
+* Has optional script to add crontab entry (to schedule update script every minute that runs the py file unless the py file is not complete [took longer than 1 minute])

 ## Requirements:
 * A minetest version compatible with minetestmapper-numpy.py Made by Jogge, modified by celeron55
 * Python 2.7 (any 2.7.x)